-Home works ----- 20% Two tests ----- 40% (#1 - 20%, #2 - 20%) Final exam ----- 40%
+Home works ----- 20% Chapter test ----- 40% Final exam ----- 40%

 Course objectives:

 - 1. Introduce the students to the General Physics. - 2.
 Expand an understanding of the ideas and results of General Physics. - 3.
 Develop an understanding of the current basis of broad knowledge in General Physics: part Mechanics and Thermodynamics. - 4.
 Expand knowledge of physical basis of contemporary numerous applications of General Physics in Medicine, Biology, and Pharmaceutical sciences. - 5.
 Enhance the critical thinking, analytical reasoning, and problem solving skills at the level of General Physics.